A Wyoming Non-Compete Agreement is an employment contract that prevents employees from taking a job with a competitor.

 The Wyoming Supreme Court recently ruled that agreements containing invalid provisions could not be redrafted or re-construed by the trial court to make them valid.
-This so-called “blue pencil” rule was occasionally used to save an agreement that had several valid provisions but only a few defective ones.
+This so-called “blue pencil” rule was occasionally used to save an agreement with several valid provisions but only a few defective ones.

 The Wyoming General Assembly considered legislation to ban non-compete agreements altogether.
 This bill failed in the Wyoming House of Representatives in 2022 but may return in future legislative sessions.

-Below, you can download a Wyoming non-compete agreement template that will help you draft an agreement for your business:
+Below, you can download a Wyoming non-compete agreement template in PDF or Word format: